Kia Ceed - Interior, design and technology

 Kia makes a big point of emphasising how the Ceed was designed at its European HQ in Frankfurt, Germany, for European tastes.
 A design evolution of the previous car, the Ceed is a pretty handsome, if generic interpretation of the modern compact hatchback.

 The third generation model was facelifted in 2021, with updated exterior styling giving the Ceed a more premium look.
 There are upgraded materials on show in the cabin, too, while onboard tech has been given a boost with a 10.25-inch media touchscreen.

-Buyers with a budget in mind will be pleasantly surpised at the levels of standard kit across the range.
-Ceed 2 models include 16-inch alloy wheels, electrically-adjustable and heated door mirrors, air-con, a DAB radio, Bluetooth, a reversing camera and an 8-inch touchscreen with Apple CarPlay and Android Auto connectivity.
+Buyers with a budget in mind will be pleasantly surprised at the levels of standard kit across the range.
+Ceed 2 models (now discontinued) include 16-inch alloy wheels, electrically-adjustable and heated door mirrors, air-con, a DAB radio, Bluetooth, a reversing camera and an 8-inch touchscreen with Apple CarPlay and Android Auto connectivity.

 Sat-nav, stereo and infotainment

 The fit and finish of the dashboard is pretty high – although the infotainment screen looks a bit lost, like it’s just been stuck on the dash top.
 The Ceed 2 is the only model that gets the most basic eight-inch screen, while the more expensive GT-Line, 3 and GT-Line S models feature a 10.25-inch display), but the system works well and supports both Android Auto and Apple CarPlay, but you'll need to plug in your smartphone to use either system.

 In this review